digitalocean/Kubernetes-Starter-Kit-Developers/README.md

     The output looks similar to the following:

     ![LogQL Query Example](images/lql_first_example.png)
-3. Let's query again but this time filter the results to include only `warning` messages:
+3. Let's query again, but this time filter the results to include only `warning` messages:

     ```
     {container="ambassador",namespace="ambassador"} |= "warning"